Kepher/classgrade.cpp/README.md

 # classgrade.cpp
-This a c plus plus program that uses a while loop to read grades from a user ad prints their average values.
+This a c plus plus program that uses a while loop to read grades from a user and prints their average values.
 /*A simple C++ code I wrote recently,File Name:classgrades.cpp
 Author: Kepher Otieno.
 Twitter:@KepherOtieno1
 Date: 21-10-2021
 Language: C++ programming language.
-Purpose: To write a c++ program that uses while loop to read a sequence of grades (till -1 is entered ), and prints the average*/
+Purpose: To write a c++ program that uses while loop to read a sequence of grades (till -1 is entered ), and then prints the average*/
 #include <iostream>
 using namespace std;